speech-bim/Navisworks_CustomTab/README.md

 ## Description / Описание
 > EN:

 Navisworks plugin for automatic creation of custom properties tab based on txt file.
 This plugin finds an existing element parameter, takes its value and creates a new parameter with that value.
-The plugin processes all elements in selected NWC or NWD file.
+The plugin processes all elements in selected NWC or NWD file except the elements that are at the lowest level in the file structure.

 #### Instruction: